waichungo/WordQ/README.md

 # WordQ
-A simple English dictionary made with RUST
+A simple English words scraper made with go for windows